oscci/new-theme/_pages/resource_test.md

 ---

-Want to make your research more reproducible and robust?
+Want to make your research more reproducible and learn about open science?
 This page should give you all the information you need - from information on how to preregister studies, why to make data open access, to how to incorporate reproducible science into your teaching.
 Or contact one of our champions to give advise!

 ---